yiming107/visual_slam_study/README.md

 # visual_slam_study
-Materials that can be useful for learning visual slam for beginners, including surveys for core techniques, some hands on tutorials and related multi-view geometry knowledge.
+Materials that can be useful for people without any previous experience to get started with visual slam.
+Here you find the surveys that describe core techniques, some hands-on tutorials provided by Matlab or people's blogs, and related multi-view geometry knowledge.